-Outside of your kitchen staff, your alternator is one of the hardest working parts in your food truck.
+Outside of your kitchen staff, your food truck alternator is one of the hardest working parts in your food truck.
 It’s a common misconception that the battery in your truck is what supplies your power while the vehicle is running.
 In truth, the alternator not only supplies all of your electrical power while the vehicle is running, it is also recharging your battery at the same time.

 Every time you use your headlights, radio, air conditioner, heater, defroster or turn signal, it’s your alternator that’s making it all work.
 Needless to say, when it dies, so does your food truck.
 That makes its replacement a pretty big priority.